Thiagobc23/COVID-19/README.md

 After all those issues and due to the situation we are now, it's clear that the World Health Organization shouldn't be so [politized](https://www.youtube.com/watch?v=UlCYFh8U2xM).

-**South Korea** is an example of how to [deal properly](https://www.youtube.com/watch?v=BE-cA4UK07c&feature=youtu.be) with the epidemic and has a excellent record of the transparent release of data and information.
+**South Korea** is an example of how to [deal properly](https://www.youtube.com/watch?v=BE-cA4UK07c&feature=youtu.be) with the epidemic and has a excellent record of transparent release of data and information.
 [SK Testing](https://external-preview.redd.it/0rInwaK8upOHByAw_vSrRzdbddmOHwIfZcPmFkLMdIw.jpg?width=640&crop=smart&auto=webp&s=f6413e0eefe6f58f564261d05c56cddea44f10fe)

 **Iran** has also started in a denialist path, and tried to change the narrative but still is having lots of problems involving religious and scientific conflicts inflated by misinformation campaigns during the pandemic.
 Their data on recoveries and active cases looks optimistic but is considered by many unrealistic.